 Walnut & Cheese Sourdough Scones

-Full day hands on tuturial in a small group of 3 people (10am start - 4 pm)
+Full day hands on tutorial in a small group of 1-3 people (10am start - 4 pm approx)

 Course handouts with detailed descriptions of how to make sourdough bread, sourdough starter recipe and useful resources information